Industrial, Commercial, & Residential Electrician

-- Electricians may work inside or outside, and will answer service calls or work on jobs at any residence or business requiring the installation, repair, or maintaining of an electrical system.
+(I/C/R) electrician program students are trained to work inside or outside, answering service calls or work on jobs at any residence or business requiring the installation, repair, or maintenance of an electrical system.
 There can be some travel between jobs.

-Delta Tech is approved by the United States Department of Education to participate in the Federal Financial Aid Program.
+- DTC is approved by the U.S. Department of Education to participate in federally-funded financial aid programs.

 Delta Technical College is licensed by the Mississippi Commission on Proprietary Schools and College Registration, Certificate No. C-624.
 Licensure indicates only that minimum standards have been met; it is not an endorsement or guarantee of quality.
 Delta Technical College is authorized for operation as a postsecondary educational institution by the Tennessee Higher Education Commission.